askui/askui-dev-docs/docs/docs/general/01-Getting Started/guide-how-askui-works.md

 - The **AskUI Control Client** communicates with the **AskUI Inference Server**:
     - to send a screenshot to be annotated with the instruction.
-    - to receive the annotation, e.g. detected elements.
+    - to receive the annotation, for example detected elements.

 To use the **AskUI Control Client**, user credentials are required.
 User credentials can be obtained via our __AskUI Studio__.
 Please [sign up for a 7-day free trial](https://www.app.askui.com) or [fill out this form](https://www.askui.com/demo) to schedule a demonstration.